pupil-labs/pupil-docs/src/invisible/getting-started/analyse-recordings-in-pupil-cloud.md

 ---
 permalink: /invisible/getting-started/analyse-recordings-in-pupil-cloud
-description: Beginner guide to using Pupil Cloud to manage and analyse recordings.
+description: Beginner guide to using Pupil Cloud to manage and analyze recordings.
 ---

 # Analyse Recordings in Pupil Cloud
 New to Pupil Cloud?
 You’re in the right place!

-This guide shows you how to store, playback and enrich Pupil Invisible recordings.
+This guide shows you how to store, playback, and enrich Pupil Invisible recordings.

 Let’s get oriented.